 Every stat weighed heavily in favor of short posts on Facebook.

 The percentage differences between short posts and long posts are staggering, but are they statistically significant?

-Our statistical significance calculator lets us know if we were to run this test again (or if you were to run it) would we see the same results?
+Our statistical significance calculator lets us know if we were to run this test again (or if you were to run it) would we see the same results for the length of Facebook posts?
 To reach statistical significance you must achieve 95% certainty.

 We compared Reach to the number of Likes produced, and it is 100% statistically significant!

 The same results occur when we compare Reach to Clicks.